ibtissamelhani/RecycleHub/README.md

 ## Problem Statement

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.

-## Code scaffolding

 Efficient and sustainable waste management remains a significant challenge.
 Many individuals lack a simple system to recycle their waste effectively while gaining tangible rewards.

 ## Solution